eligosource/eventsourced/README.md

 The [`Eventsourced`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Eventsourced) trait has already been discussed in section [First steps](#first-steps).
 It can be combined with the stackable `Receiver`, `Emitter` and/or `Confirm` traits where the `Eventsourced` trait must always the last modification i.e.

+**Scala:**

     new MyActor with Receiver with Confirm with Eventsourced

+**Java:**

+    public class MyActor extends UntypedEventsourcedConfirmingReceiver

+The Eventsourced Java API provides some predefined combinations of stackable traits as abstract base classes.
+For example, [`UntypedEventsourcedConfirmingReceiver`]((http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.UntypedEventsourcedConfirmingReceiver)) is defined as

+    abstract class UntypedEventsourcedReceiver extends UntypedActor with Receiver with Confirm with Eventsourced

+Other predefined combinations of stackable traits in the Java API are described in the following subsections.
+Refer to the `Untyped*` abstract classes in the [API docs](http://eligosource.github.io/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.package) for all predefined combinations.

 ### `Receiver`

 ![Receiver](https://raw.github.com/eligosource/eventsourced/master/doc/images/stackabletraits-2.png)

 An actor that receives event [`Message`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Message)s often wants to pattern-match against the contained `event` directly instead of the whole event message.
-This can be achieved by modifying it with the [`Receiver`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Receiver) trait during instantiation.
+This can be achieved by modifying it with the [`Receiver`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Receiver) trait during instantiation (Scala API) or extending the abstract [`UntypedReceiver`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.UntypedReceiver) class (Java API).

+**Scala:**

     class MyActor extends Actor {
       def receive = {